Category:

 Once everything is ready, tag each contract with key details like dates, contract types, parties involved, and renewal terms.
 This makes searching and filtering much easier down the line.

-If your contracts exist in different formats—PDFs, Word documents, or scanned copies—use optical character recognition (OCR) tools to make them searchable.
+If your contracts exist in different formats, use optical character recognition (OCR) tools to make them searchable.
 Setting up a structured system from the start will save time and frustration later.

 A person holding documents